Atlantic Rim Collaboratory vision

-The Collaboratory works in a way that complements the international initiatives of the Organization for Economic Cooperation and Development and the United Nations.
-It also exercise its ability to advance a more expansive vision of educational excellence that embraces issues such as special education inclusion, many kinds of diversity, and wellness supports within systems that build and promote a strong and sustainable teaching profession.
+The ARC Education project works in a way that complements the international initiatives of the Organization for Economic Cooperation and Development (OECD) and the United Nations (UN).
+It also exercises its ability to advance a more expansive vision of educational excellence that embraces issues such as special education inclusion, many kinds of diversity, and wellness supports within systems that build and promote a strong and sustainable teaching profession.

-The Collaboratory build on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
-It seeks out and spread current best practices, and develop next practices that reflect Atlantic Rim values, alongside existing OECD and UN initiatives.
-The Collaboratory will also develop collective responsibility for shared success and global impact.
+ARC builds on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
+It seeks out and spreads current best practices, and develops next practices that reflect ARC values, alongside existing OECD and UN initiatives.
+Through its annual summit, virtual Thoughtmeet series, as well as local and international activities, ARC will also develop collective responsibility for shared success and global impact.

-The Collaboratory energize member systems with agendas determined by themselves; stimulate discourse by providing high level contact with world thought leaders; widen and deepen the global narrative of educational change; and lead to clear, collectively determined outcomes, such as:
+ARC energizes member systems with agendas determined by themselves; stimulates discourse by providing high level contact with world thought leaders; widens and deepens the global narrative of educational change; and leads to clear, collectively determined outcomes, such as:

 - A common declaration initiating a new global direction for education

-- Development of broad indicators in line with Atlantic Rim values
+- Development of broad indicators in line with ARC values

 - Peer-review and critical friendships among the participating systems

-- Thematic reviews on urgent topics decided by the participants, e.g. boys’ achievement, mathematics performance, education of refugees
+- Thematic reviews on urgent topics decided by the participants, e.g. response to COVID-19, system leadership, boys’ achievement, mathematics performance, education of refugees.